Start Spring with a Big Pop of Color

 This produces a carpet of contrasting color for the larger blooms of Daffoils and Tulips.
 It is a favorite method of Dutch growers in their display gardens.

-How To Mix Bulbs Together In Pretty Combination In Your Garden
+How to Mix Bulbs Together in Pretty Combinations

 Check bloom times on bulbs for the greatest likelihood of pretty garden pictures.

 Given the variability built into Mother Nature it still is no guarantee that the bulbs will all flower on cue.
 However, the upside of that truth is that sometimes many flower simultaneously with other plants that you didn’t expect.

 This past winter delayed everything in my own garden, and provided quite a few surprises, but in normal years the inner clocks of the flowers are dependable.

 The garden always surprises.